 Our visit to the snowy spectacle of Cuverville Island at the end of November was timed with the season of breeding and incubation of the Gentoo Penguins.
 Although the males are a little bigger, it is tricky to tell them from the females with very similar markings and colours.
 Both parents will share incubation duties which last around 35 days.

-Gentoo penguins (Pygoscelis papua) use nesting materials ranging from pebbles and molted feathers in Antarctica, this one is carrying pebbles to the nest along the penguin highway!
+Gentoo penguins (Pygoscelis papua) use nesting materials ranging from pebbles and moulted feathers in Antarctica.
+We saw many Gentoos carrying single pebbles one by one to the nest along the penguin highway!

 Once the Gentoo Penguins have mated, the female will lay 2 eggs and with seabirds like skuas ready to steal eggs, it works in their favour that they produce more eggs than other penguin breeds.
 Gentoos are known to head out into the ocean to forage around 450 times a day but that leaves them open to predators such as seals, orcas, and sea lions.